 The course teaches you everything you need to become a competent residential surveyor with no previous experience.
 Therefore, it is suitable for anyone to undertake, however a background in the property or construction industry would be an advantage.

 *The Sava Diploma is approved for Direct Entry to RICS at Associate Level.
-There is a requirement for Sava Diploma holders to demonstrate a minimum of two years’ relevant experience in addition to the Diploma to gain entry to RICS.
+There is a requirement for Sava Diploma holders to demonstrate a minimum of two years’ relevant experience to gain entry to RICS.
 Relevant experience can include a wide range of activities such as gathering practical experience, and it can run concurrently whilst studying for the Diploma.
 It can also include previous property experience such as being an Estate Agent or Domestic Energy Assessor.
 Please call our course advisors to discuss your circumstances prior to enrolling.

 "I was attracted to the course because it is run by industry leaders and it also gave me the flexibility to keep working in my current role while I was studying.
 I liked how quickly you could qualify if you were prepared to put the work in"